tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

 style guide
 -----------

-- page should be divided into sections with the same `marginBottom`
+- page should be divided into sections

+  sections are `View`s - preferably with the same `marginBottom` and (possibly) other properties which can be extracted into local `section` style.

 - all standard and custom components (buttons, inputs, pickers, etc.) must have ZERO margins and external paddings